 - Oil producers who can suck oil out of the ground for $50 per barrel make incredible profits.

-- Those profits are reinvested into new oil fields and new supply.
+- Those profits are reinvested into new oil fields and new supplies.

 - When that new supply comes on stream it fails to meet demand, so prices remain high.